Does scripture have the final say in truth?

-Initially, I struggled with the way the Wesleyan Quadrilateral was applied in the sermons where I first learned of it.
+Initially, I struggled with the way the Wesleyan Quadrilateral was applied in the sermons when I first learned of it.
 Let me paraphrase what I think was said from the pulpit:

 Theological truths are derived from tradition, experience, reason and scripture, but the greatest of these is scripture.

 In one sense, this is appropriate because of the four, scripture alone is inspired by God.
 But my concern is that in claiming scriptural supremacy, we end up in the scenario described above, where combatants simply claim their view of what scripture says and the only correct view.

 Each element is influenced by the other three.
 It would be nice if scripture stood alone and could be brought in as the final word, but scripture is mediated by the other components.
 Rationalists incorrectly believe that reason is uninfluenced by the others, but they too are mistaken.